-As the economy began to recover, the widening spread between the 10- and 2-year maturities reversed and the difference in yields began to narrow.
-Global factors like supply chain disruptions, China's zero COVID-19 policy, the war on Ukraine and the resurgence in domestic demand led to a spike in inflation and inflation expectations, which in turn lead to higher yields.
-Inflation expectations have differed between the short and long term; yields at the short end of the curve have seen a much larger increase compared to the long end.
-One possible reason for this diversion in yields might be that market participants and forecasters believe that the heightened levels of inflation are short-lived and will revert to pre-pandemic levels in the near to medium term.
+yields at the short end of the curve have seen a much larger increase compared to the long end.27 One possible reason for this diversion in yields might be that market participants and forecasters believe that the heightened levels of inflation are short-lived and will revert to pre-pandemic levels in the near to medium term.
 Another reason might be that the RBA abandoned its targeting of the 3-year yield in November of 2021, while raising its (short-term) policy rate at a rapid pace in its attempt to curb inflation.
-Short-term yields are more sensitive to changes in policy rates than long term yields.
+Short-term yields are more sensitive to changes in policy rates than long term yields.28

-While the yield curve failed to predict Australia's 2020 recession (its first in 29 years), the contraction was of a very different nature and not driven by economic reasons.
-Rather, it was caused by external shocks to the economy: (i) the damages inflicted by lockdowns associated with the COVID-19 pandemic, and (ii) bushfires.
+While the yield curve failed to ultimately predict Australia's 2020 two consecutive quarters of decline in real GDP (its first recession in 29 years), the contraction was of a very different nature and not driven by direct economic reasons.
+Rather, it was caused by external shocks to the economy: (i) the damages inflicted by lockdowns associated with the COVID-19 pandemic, and (ii) bushfires.29 Despite the 5.75% real GDP contraction in the year ending June 2020 (using Australia fiscal years), the economy recovered thereafter, with real GDP expanding by 10.3%, 3.1% and 2.1% in the years ending in June of 2021, 2022 and 2023, respectively.
+According to the RBA's monetary policy statement of August 2023, the Australian economy is expected to grow at around 1.75% in 2024 and 2.25% in 2025.30

-The Australian economy continued to recover in 2021.
-By the end of the second quarter, real GDP was larger than what it had been at the end of 2019.
-Delta variant outbreaks of COVID-19 and related lockdowns led to another real GDP contraction in September 2021, but the economy has been on a steady path to recovery since then.
-According to the RBA's monetary policy statement of May 2022, the Australian economy is expected to grow at 4.2% by the end of 2022.